About Us

 My wife Sue Ann is an important part of Carolina Hearing Doctors and helps me coordinate care for all of our patients.
 We have been married 30+ years and have three adult children and three adorable grand children.

 I am a shepherd in our local church and help oversee the many activities within the congregation.
-Since 2006 I have been on the board of directors for Carolina Bible Camp in Mocksville.
+I have been on the board of directors for Carolina Bible Camp in Mocksville.
 I serve on the Advisory Board for the Department of Communication Disorders at Harding University, while Sue Ann and I also serve on the Presidents Council at Harding (located in Searcy, Arkansas).

 I participant in long distance swimming events and outdoor activities like kayaking, and fishing.
 In another life I enjoy barbecue smoking and using this hobby to get friends and family together.